Schlumberger expects further growth encouraged by soaring profit in 3Q 2021

 “Sequentially, third-quarter pretax segment operating income increased 12 per cent with pretax segment operating margin expanding by 120 basis points (bps) to 15.5 per cent, while adjusted EBITDA margin grew 90 bps to 22.2 per cent.
 This was driven by our Well Construction and Reservoir Performance Divisions,” added Le Peuch.

 According to Schlumberger, the international revenue of $4.68 billion grew by 4 per cent sequentially due to double-digit growth in Latin America, which was complemented by sustained activity in Europe/CIS/Africa, the Middle East and Asia.

 The firm confirmed a revenue of $1.13 billion in North America, which also grew 4 per cent sequentially due to a strong seasonal rebound in land drilling, higher Asset Performance Solutions (APS) revenue in Canada, and an increase in drilling revenue in North America offshore.

-Schlumberger’s CEO explained that the industry fundamentals strengthened in 2021, aided among other things by the recent highs in oil and gas commodity prices and increased demand compared to the pandemic-related setback.
-The CEO emphasised that these favourable conditions are expected to materially drive investment over the next few years, which would lead to exceptional multi-year capital spending growth globally, both on land and offshore.
+Schlumberger’s CEO explains that the industry fundamentals strengthened in 2021, aided among other things by the recent highs in oil and gas commodity prices and increased demand compared to the pandemic-related setback.
+The CEO emphasises that these favourable conditions are expected to materially drive investment over the next few years, which would lead to exceptional multi-year capital spending growth globally, both on land and offshore.